Class CfnService

 Recommended Actions

-in your AWS CloudFormation templates, you should take one of the following actions:
+If you are currently using CapacityProviderStrategy: [] in your CloudFormation templates, you should take one of the following actions:

-prior to the aforementioned launch on June 12, and you are using the same template with CapacityProviderStrategy: []
+If your CloudFormation template had an empty list ([]) for CapacityProviderStrategy prior to the aforementioned launch on June 12, and you are using the same template with CapacityProviderStrategy: [] , you might encounter the following error:

 Invalid request provided: When switching from launch type to capacity provider strategy on an existing service, or making a change to a capacity provider strategy on a service that is already using one, you must force a new deployment.
 (Service: Ecs, Status Code: 400, Request ID: xxx) (SDK Attempt Count: 1)" (RequestToken: xxx HandlerErrorCode: InvalidRequest)

-Note that AWS CloudFormation automatically initiates a new deployment when it detects a parameter change, but customers cannot choose to force a deployment through AWS CloudFormation .
+Note that CloudFormation automatically initiates a new deployment when it detects a parameter change, but customers cannot choose to force a deployment through CloudFormation .
 This is an invalid input scenario that requires one of the remediation actions listed above.

 If you are experiencing active production issues related to this change, contact AWS Support or your Technical Account Manager.